whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/development/devloper-jekyll-guide.md

 ## Watch Tutorial

-### Steps to create your blog using devlopr-jekyll and Host using Github Pages :
+### Steps to Create Your Blog Using Devlopr-jekyll and Host Using Github Pages

 > **Step 1.** Fork the repo - [click here](https://github.com/sujaykundu777/devlopr-jekyll/fork)